Donvickins/RNOC-pof-system/README.md

-# AI Desktop Mentor
+# RNOC POF(Point of Failure) Detection SYSTEM

-AI Desktop Mentor is an advanced Python-based desktop automation tool designed to emulate human-like interactions with a computer system.
-It leverages cutting-edge AI technologies, including **YOLOv8** for UI element detection, **Vosk** for offline speech recognition, and **DistilBERT** for natural language processing (NLP), to perform tasks such as opening applications, navigating websites, logging in, and processing screenshots.
-With a **Tkinter GUI**, it supports voice commands, task scripting, and automated workflows—ideal for business automation and personal productivity.
+#### it's an advanced Python-based desktop automation tool designed to detect and predict point of failure in network topology image.
+Using Computer Vision (YOLOv8 instance segmentation), Optical Character Recognition using tesseract, and Graph Convoluted Network.

 ---